argilla-io/argilla/docs/_source/reference/webapp/pages.md

 #### Info button

 On the right side of the filters, the info button can be used to open a small overlay window.
 The aim is to provide the user with a shortcut to related information specific to the current view.
-This button appears when extra help is considered useful. (e.g. model explanation, weal labeling...).
+This button appears when extra help is considered useful. (e.g. model explanation, weak labeling...).

 ### Record cards